DANS-KNAW/easy-ingest/README.md

 Steps:

-1. Clone and build the [dans-parent] project
+1. Clone and build the [dans-parent] project (*can be skipped if you have access to the DANS maven repository*)

         git clone https://github.com/DANS-KNAW/dans-parent.git
         cd dans-parent